yermilov/coursera.repdata-010.project2/report.md

 ## 20         HEAT WAVE              172            379
 ```

+As we can see, tornado is totally causes max fatalities and injuries with a huge difference with other types.
+Other the mosts dangerous for population event types are excessive heat, thunderstorm wind and lighting.
+Interesting points are:
+* hit and flash flood cause lots of fatalities but small (comparing) number of injuries;
+* flood, ice storm, hurricane, hale cause lots of injuries but small (comparing) number of fatalities.

 ### Economical damage

 Let's first look at top 10 event types that causes economical damage: